Have you considered the Mill as a venue for a birthday, retirement or other celebration party?

 Contact us for more details at email@example.com

-We also welcome the use of the mill by a wide variety of organisations - as a setting for dramatic events, a challenge for artists and photography groups, a temporary short-wave radio station and for social and fund-raising events.
+We also welcome the use of the mill by a wide variety of organisations - as a setting for dramatic events, a challenge for artists and photography groups and for social and fund-raising events.

 The Rain or Shine Theatre Company